aku11i/kimochii-pointer/README.md

 <button data-kimochii-pointer="sticky">BUTTON</button>
 ```

-Pointer will be sticked to the element when you move to over the one.
+The pointer will be stuck to the element when you move over the one.

-If you want to hide default mouse cursor of operation system, add below style to your global css:
+If you want to hide the default mouse cursor of the operation system, add the below style to your global CSS:

 ```css
 * {